GenAI4DPS/advances-challenges/_pages/accepted-papers.md

    - **Title** - An Overview of Smart Glasses and Some Research Issues

  - **Authors** - _Radmila Juric_, Eiman Almami and Ibtesam Almami
-   - **Title** - Software architectural model for creating treatment plans for mental health symptoms
+   - **Title** - Software Architectural Model for Creating Treatment Plans for Mental Health Symptoms

  - **Authors** - _Radmila Juric_ and Harvey Kalsi
-   - **Title** - Digital Twins in Dentistry: The impact of AI technologies
+   - **Title** - Digital Twins in Dentistry: The Impact of AI Technologies

  - **Authors** - _Radmila Juric_, Eiman Almami, Ibtesim Almami and Boris Sever
-   - **Title** - Reference software architecture for defining treatments for mental disorders
+   - **Title** - Reference Software Architecture for Defining Treatments for Mental Disorders